weaversa/cryptol-course/labs/cryptol-overview/lab-xx-overview.md

 [2, 4, 6]
 ```

 * **Self-Referential** -- Lists can even refer to themselves in a comprehension.
 This is a very powerful technique which is frequently used in cryptographic applications.
+Here we construct a representation of the infinite list of Fibbonacci numbers.
+Note that here we assign a name to the list so that we can use it self-referentially in the definition:

 ```haskell
 Cryptol> let fibs = [0, 1] # [ x + y | x <- fibs | y <- tail(fibs)]